uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 You should use type assertions _extremely sparingly_ since you give up some of the benefits of using TypeScript.
 Usually there are better ways.

-> Type Assertions are often also referred to Type Casts.